-In particular, we construct a distribution with entropy $\Theta(\log\log n)$ such that a deterministic threshold-based algorithm gives a nearly-optimal competitive ratio $1-O(\log(k)/k^{1/3})$ for $k=O((\log n)^{3/14})$.
-Our error is simultaneously nearly-optimal and with optimal entropy $\Theta(\log\log n)$.
-Our result improves in two ways the previous best construction by Kesselheim, Kleinberg and Niazadeh~\cite{KesselheimKN15} whose competitive ratio is $1 - O(1/k^{1/3}) - o(1)$.
-First, our solution works for exponentially larger range of parameters $k$, as in~\cite{KesselheimKN15} $k=O((\log\log\log n)^{\epsilon})$ for some $\epsilon\in (0,1)$.
-Second, our algorithm is a simple deterministic \textit{single-threshold} algorithm (only drawing a permutation from a stochastic uniform distribution), while the algorithm in~\cite{KesselheimKN15} uses additional randomness.
-We also prove a corresponding lower bound for entropy of optimal solutions to the $k$-secretary problem, matching the entropy of our algorithm.
-No previous lower bound on entropy was known for the $k$-secretary problem.
+In particular, we construct a distribution on the orders with entropy $\Theta(\log\log n)$ such that a deterministic multiple-threshold algorithm gives a competitive ratio $1-O(\sqrt{\log k/k})$, for $k < \log n/\log \log n$.
+Our competitive ratio is simultaneously optimal and uses optimal entropy $\Theta(\log\log n)$, improving in three ways the previous best known algorithm, whose competitive ratio is $1 - O(1/k^{1/3}) - o(1)$.
+Our algorithm achieves a competitive ratio that is provably optimal for the problem, up to a $\sqrt{\log k}$ factor.
+Moreover, our solution works for exponentially larger range of parameter $k$.
+In addition, our algorithm is a simple \textit{deterministic} multiple-threshold algorithm, while the previous algorithms use additional randomness.
+We also prove a corresponding lower bound on the entropy of optimal and even close-to-optimal (with respect to competitive ratio) solutions for the multiple-choice secretary problem, matching the entropy of our algorithm.
+No previous lower bound on entropy was known for this problem if $k>1$.